syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Phase.md

 ## Create an empty Phase

-We can create the phase and add into [Phases](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) collection of the Swimlane.
+We can create the [Phase](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PhaseViewModel.html) and add into [Phases](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneViewModel~Phases.html) collection of the Swimlane.

 >Note: For Horizontal Swimlane, we must set the UnitWidth of the Phase.
 For Vertical Swimlane, we must set UnitHeight of the Phase.